alexandertriukhan/cv/README.md

-### Hello!
+## Hello! :wave:
 My name is Alexander Triukhan.
 I am a frontend developer from Zaporizhzhya, Ukraine.
 I was first introduced to programming when I was 12 and had an opportunity to attend Pascal courses at school.
 That was the time when I became interested in coding and decided to tie my life with it!
-Today I am passioned with developing frontend applications with JS language using modern frontend frameworks and technologies.
+Today I am passioned with developing frontend applications in JS language using modern frontend frameworks and technologies.

-### AREAS OF EXPERTISE
+### AREAS OF EXPERTISE :computer:

 I had an opportunity to work with a lot of different technologies through my working career, but I highlight the latest technologies I work with (they are also the ones I'd like to keep